cloudipsp/wordpress/Paid_Membership_Pro/README.md

 == Installation ==

-1. Ensure you have latest version of WooCommerce plugin installed (WooCommerce 2.0+)
+1. Ensure you have latest version of plugin installed (Paid memberships Pro)
 2. Upload the plugin files to the `/wp-content/plugins/`(or upload the plugin zip file using wp-admin.)
 3. Activate the plugin through the 'Plugins' menu.